defifuture/erc20-batched-meta-transactions/README.md

 - an array of **block numbers** (a due "date" for meta transaction to be processed)
 - Three arrays that represent parts of a **signature** (v, r, s)

-**Each item** in these arrays represents **data of one meta tx**.
+**Each item** in these arrays represents **data of one meta transaction**.
 That's why the **correct order** in the arrays is very important.

-If a relayer gets the order wrong, the `processMetaBatch()` function would notice that (when validating a signature), because the hash of the meta tx values would not match the signed hash.
+If a relayer gets the order wrong, the `processMetaBatch()` function would notice that (when validating a signature), because the hash of the meta transaction values would not match the signed hash.
 A meta transaction with an invalid signature is **skipped**.

 ### Why is nonce not one of the parameters?